dfujim/bfit/paper/paper.md

 # Acknowledgements

-The author acknowledges the support of a SBQMI QuEST fellowship.
+The author would like to thank the members of the $\beta$-NMR group at TRIUMF for their useful input and feedback.
+In particular, discussions with R. M. L. McFadden have been particularly useful.
+The author additionally acknowledges the support of a SBQMI QuEST fellowship.

 # References